 Feeder placement

 Position matters more than most people think.
 For window safety, the rule is simple: place feeders either within 3 feet of a window or more than 30 feet away.
+Audubon also advises placing feeders and birdbaths within 3 feet of windows to prevent collisions on takeoff, or more than 30 feet away so birds have enough distance to clear the building place feeders and birdbaths within 3 feet of windows or more than 30 feet away.
 At 3 feet or less, birds don't have room to build momentum, so even if they hit the glass they won't injure themselves.
 Beyond 30 feet, they have enough distance to recognize the glass and steer clear.
 The dangerous zone is the middle distance, roughly 4 to 30 feet, where birds fly fast enough to be seriously hurt.

 For pest control, keep feeders at least 8 feet away from nearby branches, deck rails, or fence lines.
 This makes it much harder for squirrels to jump across.
 Pole-mounted feeders with baffles are the most effective squirrel deterrent, and they also keep feeders off the ground where seed can accumulate and rodents can access it more easily.